johanaarstein/dotlottie-player/README.md

 **`seek(value: number | string) => void`**

-Seek to a given frame.
-Frame value can be a number or a percent string (e.g. 50%).
+Go to frame.
+Can be a number or a percentage string (e.g. 50%).

 #### Returns